JAugusto42/iron_dome/README.md

 A SCA scanner for ruby applications, read the gemfile.lock verify vulnerabilities use osv database.

 ## Installation
+On root dir of the gem run:

+    $ gem build
     $ gem install iron_dome

 ## Usage